Alex2262/AltairChessEngine/README.md

 - King's pawn-shield
 - Bishop Pair
 - Tempo
+- King Tropism (Distance from pieces to a King)
 - Tapered evaluation between the middlegame and endgame

 ## Credit and Thanks